snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_3.md

 post = ""
 +++

-Data should now be loaded into your warehouse, next we will check the models output.
+Data should now be loaded into your warehouse.
+In this section we will take a closer look at the output to mitigate data issues and get familiar with the derived tables.

 #### **Step 1:** Check the output schemas
 Head to the SQL editor of your choice (e.g.: Snowflake Web UI) to check the model's output.
 You should be able to see three new schemas created: